Murder of the Notorious B.I.G.

-American rapper Christopher Wallace, known professionally as the Notorious B.I.G., was murdered in a drive-by shooting in the early hours of March 9, 1997, in Los Angeles, California.
-He was 24 years old.
+On March 9, 1997, 24-year-old American rapper Christopher Wallace, known professionally as the Notorious B.I.G., or Biggie Smalls, was murdered in a drive-by shooting.
+He was pronounced dead at 1:15 AM in Los Angeles, California.
 Prior to the event, Wallace promoted his second studio album Life After Death, and attended an after-party in Los Angeles instead of taking a scheduled trip to London.

 In 2007, Wallace's mother, Voletta Wallace; his widow, Faith Evans; and his children, T'yanna Jackson and C. J. Wallace, filed a $400 million wrongful death lawsuit against the Los Angeles Police Department (LAPD) alleging that corrupt officers were responsible for Wallace's death.
-Retired LAPD officer Greg Kading alleged that Suge Knight, the head of Death Row Records, orchestrated the murder in revenge for the September 1996 murder of Tupac Shakur in a similar drive-by shooting.
-Bloods member Wardell Fouse was named as the alleged shooter.
+Retired LAPD officer Greg Kading alleged that Suge Knight, the head of Death Row Records, orchestrated the murder in revenge for the September 1996 murder of Tupac Shakur in a similar drive-by shooting, with Wardell "Poochie" Fouse being named as the alleged shooter.

 Prior events

-Christopher Wallace traveled to Los Angeles, California, in February 1997 to promote his upcoming second studio album, Life After Death, and to film a music video for its lead single "Hypnotize."
+Christopher Wallace traveled to Los Angeles, California, in February 1997 to promote his upcoming second studio album, Life After Death, and to film a music video for its lead single "Hypnotize".
 On March 5, he gave a radio interview to The Dog House on San Francisco's KYLD in which he stated that he had hired security because he feared for his safety.
 Wallace mentioned that he had done so not only because of the ongoing East Coast–West Coast hip-hop feud and the murder of Tupac Shakur six months prior, but because security was simply a necessity for high-profile celebrities.
 Life After Death was scheduled for release on March 25, 1997.

 On March 7, Wallace presented an award to Toni Braxton at the 1997 Soul Train Music Awards and was booed by some of the audience.
 According to journalist Justin Tinsley, he was scheduled to travel to London the next morning.
 Instead, on the evening of March 8, he and the Bad Boy Records entourage attended an after-party hosted by Vibe magazine, Qwest Records and Tanqueray Gin at the Petersen Automotive Museum in the Carthay Circle neighborhood of Los Angeles.
 Other guests included Faith Evans, Queen Latifah, Aaliyah, Chris Tucker, the Wayans brothers, Ginuwine, Irv Gotti, Jewell, Jermaine Dupri, The Lox, Da Brat, Xscape, Missy Elliott, Timbaland, Goodie Mob, Martin Lawrence, Kenny Burns, Russell Simmons, Ricky Bell, DJ Clue, J-Flexx, Clark Kent, DJ Quik, Ed Lover, Grant Hill, Tamia and members of the Bloods and Crips gangs.
 More than 1,000 people were in attendance.
+The Los Angeles Fire Department closed the party early because of smoking, loud music and overcrowding.